Boscastle Floods - 10 years on

 "Despite the Boscastle floods being a devastating sequence of events, it encouraged the development of higher resolution models which our meteorologists now use on a daily basis."

-The latest forecast model, the UKV, operates with a 1.5 km resolution which is more likely to pick out small scale extreme weather with a longer lead time and allow the Met Office to provide advance warning and advice.
+The latest forecast model, the The UKV model - Kilometre-scale forecasting over the UK with the Unified Model, operates with a 1.5 km resolution which is more likely to pick out small scale extreme weather with a longer lead time and allow the Met Office to provide advance warning and advice.

 In 2011 the Met Office's National Severe Weather Warnings Service (NSWWS) changed from the previous threshold-based warnings to warnings centred around the likelihood of severe weather happening and the impact it might have.
 The Yellow, Amber and Red levels of warning help give the public and emergency responders more focused advice, helping them to be aware, prepared and ready to take action as necessary.

-We have set up a network of Met Office Advisors around the UK who work with regional local planning groups and emergency responders to help them plan and prepare for severe weather.
+We have set up a network of Civil Contingencies Advisors around the UK who work with regional local planning groups and emergency responders to help them plan and prepare for severe weather.
 Working with our meteorologists these advisors ensure the local resilience teams are aware of how potentially severe weather situations are developing and what the impacts might be.